-3.23.1 Form of petitions Any person may present a petition on behalf of the petitioners, and when called by the chair, shall state only the purpose of the petition, the nature of the parties from whom it comes, and the number of signatures attached. ?
-Potition whore Any member of the local authority, who presents a patition on babalf of
+3.24.1 Form of petitions

+Any person may present a petition on behalf of the petitioners, and when called by the chairperson, shall state only the purpose of the petition, the nature of the parties from whom it comes, and the number of signatures attached.

-- 3.23.2 Petition where presented by members Any member of the local authority, who presents a petition on behalf of the petitioners, is to confine himself/herself to reading the petition and the statement of the parties from which it comes, and the number of signatures attached to it. - 3.23.3 Petition where presented by petitioner Where a petition is presented by a petitioner, unless the local authority determines otherwise, a limit of three minutes is placed on that person
+3.24.2 Petition where presented by members

+Any member of the local authority, who presents a petition on behalf of the petitioners, is to confine himself/herself to reading the petition and the statement of the parties from which it comes, and the number of signatures attached to it.

+3.24.3 Petition where presented by petitioner

+Where a petition is presented by a petitioner, unless the local authority determines otherwise, a limit of five three minutes is placed on that person.

-(See Standing Orders 3.19.1 and 3.19.2 regarding qualified privilege).
+(See Standing Orders 3.20.1 and 3.20.2 regarding qualified privilege)